 Finnair Lounge Terminal 2 – Non-Schengen Area (As of May 2018)

-Access For Oneworld First, Business Class and Oneworld Emerald and Sapphire or €48 per person off-peak
+Access: oneworld First, Business Class or Emerald and Sapphire Members or €48 per person off-peak

 I really enjoyed the Finnair lounge.
 The service, food, design and ambience made for a great late lunch, even more so once the crowds died down around 5pm.
 I particularly loved the Marimekko tableware and napkins.
 The food was also decent, maybe not the burger but that was Anne-So’s choice not mine!
 Before we knew it we were heading for the gate and our first ever flight on QR Business Class.
 Since our time here the lounge has undergone refurbishment.

 Aircraft: Boeing 787-8 (A7-BCM First Flight 2014)

 We sailed through the priority lane only to find ourselves on the bus with everyone else… Nevermind!
 Whilst everything had exceeded expectations so far other than some slightly misleading lounge directions this bus ride certainly kept as grounded!
 At least there was one advantage of the bus gate, I got some great snaps of what would be my first flight on a Boeing 787-8 Dreamliner.

 Once on board things quickly improved.
 The excellent Dennis looked after me the whole flight.
 I never had an empty glass (in this case mostly water – having learned my lesson once when overdoing the champagne!)

 Seeing as we were sat in 2K and 3K and Row 1 was open, Dennis encouraged us forward so we could sit together at the front.
 Not passing up a chance at Row 1 I duly took him up on his offer.
 Once settled in we got some refreshing cold towels and a glass of champagne each, one white, one rose to match our rings!
 We settled into our spacious seats and I knew right away this would be a great flight.